 - Disparate Impact - If your organization is making cuts to certain groups versus organization-wide salary cuts, leaders run the risk of causing unintentional disparate impact to protected classes of employees.
 Generally, salary reductions will not raise any issues of discrimination, unless it affects a disproportionate number of employees in a protected class.
 In which case, although unintentional, it can cause disparate impact.
 Disparate impact occurs when policies or practices that appear to be neutral result in a disproportionate impact on a protected class or group of employees.

 - Notification Requirements - Some states require notification prior to reducing a person’s salary.
 For example, in Maryland one full pay period advance notice is required before reducing an employee’s pay.
 Many states are relaxing these rules as a result of the COVID-19 response, so it is recommended that you check your specific state labor regulations.
-Here is a template available for quick download as a starting point for your salary reduction letter.

 - Benefits- Reducing employee hours may impact their eligibility for benefits.
 Most carriers are relaxing the hours requirement for eligibility.
 For example, some carriers have reduced the minimum hours to 17.5 per week and others have waived it to zero hours, as long as the premium is being paid.
 The hours requirement is specific to each health care carrier and state-specific regulations, so it is recommended organizations work directly with their health care broker or carrier on the exact requirements.
 A reduction in hours temporarily for exempt or non-exempt employees is not automatically considered a change in status or loss of benefits.
 Lastly, PTO, Sick, and/or Vacation can be used incrementally to pay benefit premiums.

 Organization-wide pay reductions are completely legal, and so is the reduction of hours, and both approaches have several legal considerations, as well as a significant impact to the affected employee.
 Modifying or reducing salaries is not as clear cut as most would think.
-Prior to doing any salary reductions, leaders should consider what resources are available to their organization, and any Federal or State regulations that must be followed to avoid any legal ramifications.
+Prior to doing any salary wage reductions, leaders should consider what resources are available to their organization, and any Federal or State regulations that must be followed to avoid any legal ramifications.